InternetOfUs/developer/docs/tech/usecase/survey-app.md

 * Full list of *Questions and answers* codes can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1SyTqCyAmXLVuIPa2CqOf4z7n8B1Qsv5O/edit#gid=1590011795)
 * List of APIs related with the user profile can be found [here](https://swagger.u-hopper.com/?url=https://bitbucket.org/wenet/wenet-components-documentation/raw/master/sources/wenet-profile_manager-openapi.yaml)

-* List of *Questions, answers and fields* used in Pilot are shown below
+* List of *Questions, answers and fields* and their assigned profile entries used in Pre-Pilot are shown below

 | Question Code |               Answers               | Competences Meanings Materials | Ontology Category Classification |   Variable Name   |
 |:-------------:|:-----------------------------------:|:------------------------------:|:--------------------------------:|:-----------------:|